fabfoundation/fab16/programme.md

 subtitle_text: ""
 color_class: "colorblue"
 img: "assets/img/FabTrends.jpg"
-programheader: "<strong style='font-size:22px;'>Attend the world's largest digital fabrication conference.</strong>
+programheader: "<strong style='font-size:22px;'>Be part of the largest conference on digital fabrication in the world.</strong>
                 <br><br>
-                 Join us in Montréal, Canada, and online for the annual meeting of the international Fab Lab network, a hybrid and distributed event!
+                Join us online August 9-15, 2021 for FAB16 and Fab City Summit, the annual meeting of the international Fab Lab network, a hybrid and distributed event!
+Join world-class panelists, members of the Fab Lab community, makers from all over the world and professionals from multiple fields.
+Attend world-class panels, demos, workshops, discussions and lab presentations from representatives from all over the globe!
                 <br><br>
-                Join world-class panelists, Fab Lab community members, makers from around the world, and professionals at the annual Fab Labs conference and Fab Festival in Montréal, Canada in August 2021, combined with the Fab City Summit.
-Attend world-class panels, demonstrations, workshops, discussions and lab presentations by representatives from around the globe!
+                Monday, Tuesday, and Thursday we will have plenary sessions followed by workshops, opportunities to meet with our sponsors, and Academany (Fab Academy and Fabricademy) graduation.
+Wednesday, we will have a full day of TV broadcasting from Labs around the world, showcasing their local talent, curating local panels, and more.
+The Fab City Summit will then run from Friday to Sunday, with the launch of the Fab City Campus in Montréal taking place on August 13 and 14, and will host the Fab Fest on August 14.
                 <br><br>"
 programdesc: "<br><br>
                 <strong style='' class='travelmenu'>Fab Lab Conference <span class='line hidden'>from 9 to 12 August</span></strong>